Survival models and health sequences: Survival studies

 In practice, the patient's health status is measured at recruitment ($t=0$), and regularly or intermittently thereafter while the patient remains alive.
-To emphasize the distinction between the observation times and observation values, each time is called an appointment date, the set of dates is called the appointment schedule; an appointment cancelled is a non-appointment, and cancellation is assumed to be uninformative given the survival time.
-Apart from covariate and treatment values, a complete uncensored observation on one patient $(T, \bft, Y[\bft])$ consists of a survival time $T > 0$, an appointment schedule $\bft \subset [0, T)$, and the health status measurements $Y[\bft]$ at these times.
+To emphasize the distinction between the observation times and observation values, each time is called an appointment date, the set of dates is called the appointment schedule.
+Apart from covariate and treatment values, a complete uncensored observation on one patient $(T, \bft, Y[\bft])$ consists of the survival time $T > 0$, the appointment schedule $\bft \subset [0, T)$, and the health status measurements $Y[\bft]$ at these times.
 To accommodate patients whose record is incomplete, a censoring indicator variable is also included.
 In that case, the censoring time is usually, but not necessarily, equal to the date of the most recent appointment.

-A statistical model for a survival study is a family of probability distributions for the record of each patient, all three components included.
-At a minimum, therefore, it is necessary to model the survival time and the state of health jointly, and to consider how the joint distribution might be affected by treatment.
-Ordinarily, robust health is associated with longevity, but if both are affected by treatment, there is no guarantee that the two effects are in similar directions.

 In the sense that the health status is measured over time on each patient, a survival study is a particular sort of longitudinal study.
 Certainly, temporal and other correlations are expected and must be accommodated.
-But the distinguishing feature, that each sequence is terminated by failure or censoring, gives survival-process models a very distinct character.
+But the distinguishing feature, that each sequence is terminated by failure or censoring, gives survival-process models a very distinct character: as an absorbing state, death, contradicts stationarity.
 For a good survey of the goals of such studies and the modeling strategies employed, see Kurland, Johnson, Egleston and Diehr (2009).